chrisxfire/chrisxfire.github.io/content/notes/_net/linq/data-transformations.md

                                    select cust.Name;
 ```

-# Another query that transforms the source data
+# another query that transforms the source data
 Consider this more complex transformation:
 - Since each element in the data source, `Customers`, is a `Customer`, the type of the range variable, `cust`, is `Customer`.
 - Since the type of the object selected creates an anonymous type, the query variable, `namePhoneQuery`, must be implicitly typed with `var`.